Each year hundreds of thousands of farmed animals are killed in the aftermath of extreme weather events.

-During the summer months, heat waves and high temperatures put all farm animals, whether housed outdoors or confined in large buildings, at risk for heat stress and hyperthermia.
+During the summer months, heat waves and high temperatures put all farmed animals, whether housed outdoors or confined in large buildings, at risk for heat stress and hyperthermia.
 Throughout the winter, extreme cold, wind, and snow leave animals housed outdoors—particularly cattle, sheep, and goats—vulnerable to cold-weather-related injuries and illnesses, such as frostbite and hypothermia.
-Severe storms and hurricanes that are accompanied by excessive flooding and high winds have also proven deadly for farm animals, killing millions of birds and thousands of pigs in recent years.
+Severe storms and hurricanes that are accompanied by excessive flooding and high winds have also proven deadly for farmed animals, killing millions of birds and thousands of pigs in recent years.

 - strategies for either evacuating animals or providing emergency shelter or housing,